Kav-K/agent-challenge/README.md

 ---

 Traditional CAPTCHAs block AI agents.
 API keys require manual setup. **agent-challenge** uses reasoning puzzles that any LLM solves through thinking alone — no scripts, no computation, no human intervention.
 Add 4 lines to any endpoint, and agents authenticate themselves.
+This is "prove you **ARE** a robot", not "prove you're not a robot"!

 ```python
 # Before: unprotected endpoint